-The IVC Evidensia Group Tax Strategy sets out the Group’s approach to tax.
-In particular, it summarises how the Group manages risk in relation to tax, its dealings with tax authorities in each country, including, in the UK, HM Revenue & Customs (‘HMRC’), and its governing principles relating to tax planning and relationships with professional advisers.
+The IVC Evidensia Group (the “Group”) Tax Strategy sets out the Group’s approach to tax.
+In particular, it summarises how the Group manages risk in relation to tax, its dealings with tax authorities in each country, including HM Revenue & Customs (“HMRC”) in the UK, and its governing principles relating to tax planning and relationships with professional advisers.
 The strategy sets the overarching principles of the Group towards tax and the responsibilities for implementing these throughout the business.

-These Principles and Values provide the framework for all our staff to make the right decisions and to act in a fair, trustworthy and impartial manner at all times, towards both our internal colleagues and our external partners.
+These Principles and Values provide the framework for all staff to make the right decisions and to act in a fair, trustworthy and impartial manner at all times, towards both internal colleagues and external partners.

-In developing this Tax Strategy we have aimed to align to these Principles and Values, ensuring a focus on openness, transparency and engagement with stakeholders, including HMRC and the tax authorities in each country, in our Finance teams in how they manage their tax obligations.
-In complying with legislation, our objective is to pay the right amount of tax and to submit the correct information to HMRC and to the tax authorities in each country, at the right time.
+The Group’s Tax Strategy is aligned to these Principles and Values, ensuring the management of tax obligations is carried out with a focus on openness, transparency and engagement with stakeholders, including HMRC and the tax authorities in each country.
+In complying with legislation, our objective is to pay the right amount of tax and to submit the correct information to tax authorities in good time.

 Finance Act 2016

 The Group’s Tax Strategy is approved by the Group’s Board of Directors (the “Board”) annually and is applicable to all our tax activities in the UK, Ireland, mainland Europe and North America.
 This Tax Strategy meets the requirement for the Group to publish its Tax Strategy in relation to UK taxation, as required by section 161 and paragraph 19(2) of Schedule 19 of the Finance Act 2016.
 It is effective for the year ended 30 September 2022 and covers all companies in the IVC Evidensia Group in the UK, Ireland, mainland Europe and North America.